Strong families: what they are and why they’re important

 - connections to other people outside the family.

 Strong families give children a safe, secure place to be themselves and learn about who they are.
 Because children in strong families feel secure and loved, they have confidence to explore their world, try new things and learn.
-And they can deal better with challenges and setbacks because they know they have family support.
+They can deal better with challenges and setbacks because they know they have family support.

 Warmth, care and positive attention in strong families

 Being warm, caring and affectionate with your child helps to build strong family relationships.

 Positive attention is also important for building strong relationships in your family.
 This is the way you show interest and delight in your child and what they’re doing.
 Positive attention builds connection and shows your child that you’re available when they need you.

 Tips for creating warmth, care and positive attention

 Here are suggestions for creating warmth, care and positive attention in your family:

 - Tell your child how much you love them, and look for opportunities to tell them you’re proud of them.

 - Smile and look into your child’s eyes when you talk to them.